 Over the years, the animal nutrition industry has been constantly evolving.
-In the urban context, it was necessary to set guidelines to achieve and maintain the established production goals and, as early as the 20th century, globalization brought the need to increase competitiveness by incorporating the use of additives.
+In the urban context, it was necessary to set guidelines to achieve and maintain the established production goals, and, as early as the 20th century, globalization brought the need to increase competitiveness by incorporating the use of antioxidants for animal nutrition.

 The main additives used to limit the deterioration caused by lipid oxidation, increasing the useful life of the food, were the antioxidants.
 These substances prevent an oxidative process that is carried out by autoxidation or hydrolysis.

 Autoxidation or oxidative rancidity modifies the organoleptic qualities and reduces the nutritional value of fats.
 Sometimes it generates toxic compounds as a result of exposure to oxygen.

 It is a process in which oxygen is added to the alpha carbon of the double bond, forming a hydroperoxide, more historically known as peroxides.
 It is completely irreversible but can be delayed thanks to the addition of antioxidants, vacuum packaging or packaging in an inert gas atmosphere, proper storage or the use of appropriate packaging.

 The oxidation of fatty acids is divided into three phases: